kjhealy/drat/index.md

 ---
 layout: default
-title: Drat Repository github.com/kjhealy
+title: Drat Repository for R Data Packages on github.com/kjhealy
 ---

 ## What is this

-This repository contains the latest stable builds of my R packages that aren't suitable for CRAN.
+This repository contains the latest stable builds of [my](https://kieranhealy.org) R packages that aren't suitable for CRAN.
 At present, that's the following packages:

 - `congress`.
 US Congressional Representatives 1945-2019. ([Read the package documentation](https://kjhealy.github.io/congress/).)
 - `gssr`.
 Provides data files from the General Social Survey. ([Read the package documentation](https://kjhealy.github.io/gssr/).)